Timema

 Timema is a genus of relatively short-bodied, stout and wingless stick insects native to the far western United States, and the sole extant member of the family Timematidae.
 The genus was first described in 1895 by Samuel Hubbard Scudder, based on observations of the species Timema californicum.

-Compared to other stick insects (order Phasmatodea), the genus Timema is considered basal; that is, the earliest "branch" to diverge from the phylogenetic tree that includes all Phasmatodea.
+The genus Timema is considered to be the sister group to all other stick insects.
 To emphasize this outgroup status, all stick insects not included in Timema are sometimes described as "Euphasmatodea."

 Five of the twenty-one species of Timema are parthenogenetic, including two species that have not engaged in sexual reproduction for one million years, the longest known asexual period for any insect.